gymrek-lab/gymreklab.github.io/doc/UKB_Expanse_STR_GWAS.rst

 UKB Expanse SNP/indel/STR GWAS
 ==============================

-This guide will show you how to run a GWAS against a UK Biobank phenotype with both SNPs, indels and STRs on Expanse.
+This guide will show you how to run a GWAS against a UK Biobank phenotype on Expanse.
+The GWAS will include both SNPs, indels and STRs.
+This uses the WDL and scripts pipeline written for the UKB blood-traits imputed STRs paper.

 First, choose a phenotype you want to perform the GWAS against.
 You can explore UKB phenotypes `here <https://biobank.ndph.ox.ac.uk/showcase/index.cgi>`__.